 I’ve also stayed at The Bonham, just around the corner.
 If you like history and old buildings, go for the Bonham, if you like plush luxury, the Chester Residence is the one for you.
 But if you’re more budget minded, then check out the prices for the hundreds of other hotels in Edinburgh.

-Dinner suggestions
+Dinner in Edinburgh suggestions

 La P’tite Folie – A typically French restaurant with a cosy ‘ambience’.
 I made the excellent choice of (big, fat) mussels in a coriander sauce, followed by salmon on pea and bean risotto which is basically my new favourite dish in restaurants, since I had it at Hutchinson Beach Resort in Florida.
-Risotto as a side?
-I’m fully on board.

 Then we shared the sticky toffee pudding.
 A delicious meal perfectly devoured alongside a bottle of Malbec.

-And if you’re staying at the Chester Residence, La P’tite Folie is only a 7-minute walk away.
+If you’re staying at the Chester Residence, La P’tite Folie is only a 7-minute walk away.

 El Cartel – Seeing as we were there on Easter weekend, and El Cartel is one of the most popular restaurants around, and only small, we found that we definitely couldn’t just waltz in at 6pm and get a table.
 Next one wasn’t till 10pm they told us, as we backed out.
 It’s a cool Mexican restaurant, known for it’s frozen daiquiris and tasty burritos.
 El Cartel looked great – glad I saw it and definitely one for next time I’m in Edinburgh, or for you…